 The Mbox v4 software is designed to work with either the Mbox Director software or moving-light consoles.
-There is a new version of the Mbox Director software (v4) required to control the Mbox v4 software.
-Mbox v4 will work with any moving-light console that can have a compatible profile, including: PRG V676®, V476®, and V276 consoles, MA Lighting grandMA1 and 2 consoles, High End Systems Hog® 4 series consoles, Jands Vista, Compulite Vector, ETC EOS and Ion consoles, and Martin M-Series consoles.
+There is a new version of the Mbox Director software (v4) for controlling the Mbox v4 software.
+Mbox v4 will work with moving-light consoles having compatible profiles, including: PRG Vx76®, MA Lighting grandMA, High End Systems Hog® 4, Jands Vista, Compulite Vector, ETC EOS and Ion, and Elation M-Series.